Convenor: Dr. Myka Tucker-Abramson

 The module is offered to first year undergraduates, Erasmus Mundus and exchange students as well as some honours level students.
-Details of the various assessment patterns can be found here.
+Assessment instructions and details of the various assessment patterns can be found here.

 A short research skills course, created with students, to help you with your assignments can be found here.

 - Seminars start in week 2.

 - SEMINARS: check your individual timetable

-By the end of the module you should be able to
+By the end of the module students should be able to

-• Discuss a particular work of literature in relation to a variety of theoretical questions
+- discuss a particular work of literature or culture in relation to a variety of theoretical questions and optics

-• Engage more confidently in critical analysis and bibliographic research relating to works of modern literature
+- engage more confidently in critical analysis and bibliographic research relating to works of modern literature and culture

 - participate in discussions regarding the role of literature in society, questions of institutional authority and contemporary cultural debates

-• Make an informed choice of honours-level pathways and specialized options in modern literary topics; have completed training in Research Skills
+- make an informed choice of honours-level pathways and specialized options in modern literary topics; have completed training in Research Skills